Transport and deploy targets¶

 The deploy summary tells you exactly how much had to travel:

-• 4 cached — four store paths were already on the target (because they had the same content-hash); no transfer.
+1 pushed: one store path's worth of bytes was rsync'd to the target.4 cached: four store paths were already on the target (because they had the same content-hash); no transfer.

-For "same machine" deploys (e.g. --target ssh://localhost to a localhost-sshd), every push is a cache hit — the deploy transfers zero bytes of closure.
+For "same machine" deploys (e.g. --target ssh://localhost to a localhost-sshd), every push is a cache hit: the deploy transfers zero bytes of closure.

 For a real cross-host first deploy, every path is pushed.
 For incremental deploys after that, only changed paths transfer.

-Limitations to be aware of
+Limitations to be aware of¶

-Cross-arch deploys need a same-arch build farm
+Cross-arch deploys need a same-arch build farm¶

 If your dev host is x86_64 and your target is aarch64, the closure has been built for the wrong arch.
 The deploy will succeed (the bytes push cleanly) but the services will fail at start time with "exec format error".
 For now: build on a host with the right arch (an aarch64 jumpbox), then deploy from there.